brendanhay/gogol/gogol-vault/README.md

 ## Description

-A client library for the Google G Suite Vault.
+A client library for the Google Vault.

 ## Contribute